aljawaid/FontSwitcher/README.md

     </a>
 </p>

 Choose a new font style from a variety of self-hosted fonts replacing the default 'Helvetica Neue' (Mac), and 'Arial' (Windows) fonts to a different typeface giving your application a fresh new look.

 Improve readability and reduce eye strain by choosing from different styles of sans-serif fonts or select an article-type serif type or even a code-type monospace style.
 Font styles are applied instantly across the site for all users.

 <p align="right">[<a href="#user-content-readme-bottom">&#8595; Bottom</a>] [<a href="#screenshots">&#8594; Next</a>] [<a href="#user-content-readme-top">&#8593; Top</a>]</p>

 ## Features

-- A collection of open source fonts by Google
+- A collection of open source fonts by [Google](https://fonts.google.com "Google Fonts")
   - Collection includes Serif, Sans-Serif and Monospace typefaces
 - Webfont (`WOFF2`) versions are used for faster rendering
   - Webfonts are not installed locally on the user's machine but included with the package so no third party connections are required
+  - Compatible with modern browsers (Chrome 36+, Opera 23+, Firefox 39+, Safari 12+, iOS 10+)
 - Fonts are only loaded if selected to be used

 <p align="right">[<a href="#user-content-readme-bottom">&#8595; Bottom</a>] [<a href="#features">&#8592; Previous</a>] [<a href="#usage">&#8594; Next</a>] [<a href="#user-content-readme-top">&#8593; Top</a>]</p>